-We all know that plastic is fast becoming old news - it does more nasty than good really!
-But the good news is that over 100 Noosa businesses are on their way to becoming Plastic Free Champions and are eliminating the six most common single-use plastics for good!
-Many of our fabulous cafes, restaurants, and bars have already said doneso to plastic!
+We all know that plastic is fast becoming old news - it does more nasty than good.
+But the good news is that over 100 Noosa businesses are on their way to becoming Plastic Free Champions and are eliminating the six most common single-use plastics for good.
+Many of our fabulous cafes, restaurants, and bars have already said bye-bye to plastic!

 So, on your next Noosa visit, why not support these champions doing Plastic Free and Zero Emissions, oh so well?
-To get you started we've pulled out SIX of the must-visit folks keeping Noosa a beautiful and more sustainable place!
+To get you started we've pulled out our top 6 must-visit folk keeping Noosa a beautiful and more sustainable place!

-If you're on the go, BYO travel mug and get 30 cents off!
-But we totally recommend hanging here for a while because those buckwheat waffles are to die for!
+If you're on the go, BYO travel mug for a small discount, but we totally recommend hanging here for a while because those buckwheat waffles are to die for.

-Raw Energy is the place to be if you are an early riser.
-So after enjoying that morning beach stroll along Peregian Beach, kick back with a coffee at this dog-friendly joint.
+Raw Energy is the place to be for early risers.
+Post morning beach stroll along Peregian Beach, kick back with a coffee at this dog-friendly joint.
 These guys take plastic-free seriously and want to share this message with their customers.

 Local Tip: If you're on the hunt for a piece of Noosa to take home, they're big supporters of local hinterland business Pottery for the Planet, selling their beautiful sustainable and hand-made ceramic travel cups!

 Attention health nuts, this spot, hidden in Noosa Junction is not only trending as Australia's first gut health bar, but it's also a plastic-free wonderland - proving that creating delicious good-for-the-gut food is not only about feeling healthy from the inside out, but is also about supporting the purity of our surrounds.
 The team believes that supporting plastic-free practices is NON-NEGOTIABLE - because there is no other way and there is no PLANET B!